RonenNess/Shaku/README.md

 }
 ```

+### Additional Parameters

+The input manager support some additional parameters you can set:

+- **preventDefaults**: If true will prevent default input events by calling preventDefault().
+- **disableMouseWheelAutomaticScrolling**: If true will disable the special scroll mode that starts in chromium browsers when you click the wheel button not on a link.
+- **disableContextMenu**: If true will disable the context menu that opens on right mouse button click.
+- **delegateTouchInputToMouse**: If true will treat touch events (touch start / touch end / touch move) as if the user clicked and moved a mouse.
+- **delegateGamepadInputToKeys**: If true will generate gamepad key codes so you can query gamepad like you would query a keyboard key.
+- **resetOnFocusLoss**: If true, will reset input states when the page or target element loses focus.
+- **defaultDoublePressInterval**: The interval in milliseconds to consider two consecutive key presses as a double-press.

+### Conclusion

+In this chapter we learned about the `Input` manager and how to use it to get input from keyboard, mouse, touch and gamepad.
+What we covered here is just the common use cases, to learn more about input methods, check out the [online demos](https://ronenness.github.io/Shaku/demo/index.html) or the [online docs](https://ronenness.github.io/Shaku/docs/index.html).

 ## Assets

-The *Assets* manager handle loading game resources and assets, and is accessed by `Shaku.assets`.
+The *Assets* manager handle loading and runtime creation of game assets, and is accessed by `Shaku.assets`.
-We already covered most of it while exploring the other managers, but in this section we will dive into more details about it.
+We already covered most of it while exploring the other managers, but in this section we will focus on the input manager itself.

 This doc don't cover the entirely of the API, only the main parts of it.
 To see the full API, check out the [API docs](docs/assets_assets.md).

-### Keep In Mind
+### Assets Loading

 There are two things to keep in mind while dealing with the assets manager:

 #### Assets URL

 Every asset have a unique identifier field called `url`.
 This is how we identify the asset and store it in cache.
-If you try to load the same asset twice, in the second call it will return the previous copy from cache, provided the URL is *exactly* the same.
+If you try to load the same asset twice, in the second call will just return the copy from the cache, provided the URL is *exactly* the same.

-When creating assets from code, you can also provide a `url` if you want to add them to cache and make them accessible anywhere via the assets manager.
+When creating assets dynamically by code, you can also provide a unique `url`, if you want to add the asset to cache and make it accessible anywhere via the assets manager.

 #### Promises

-Every `load` and `create` method return a promise to resolve when asset is loaded.
+Every `load` and `create` method in the assets manager returns a `promise` that is resolved when the asset is loaded.
-Even if the asset was returned from cache, it will be returned via the promise.
+Even if the asset was returned from cache, it will be returned via a promise.

-If you want to get existing cached asset, don't use the create / load methods, use the `getCached()` method (shown later).
+Note that you can query the cache directly without loading a new asset, by calling the `getCached()` method.

 **Promise.asset**

 All returned promises from the assets manager have additional property: `asset`.
-This property allow you to access the asset before its ready, at your own risk.
-For example, you can do this:
+This property provide access the asset itself before the promise is resolved, at your own risk (since the asset may be invalid).
+For example, you can fetch a texture *without waiting* like this:

 ```js
 // myTexture may not be loaded yet! let myTexture = Shaku.assets.loadTexture(url).asset;
 ```

-Instead of this:
+Instead of loading it with `await`:

 ```js
 let myTexture = await Shaku.assets.loadTexture(url);
 ```

-Or this:
+Or with `then`:

 ```js
 Shaku.assets.loadTexture(url).then((asset) => myTexture = asset);
 ```

-The idea behind the `Promise.asset` property is to make it easier to do parallel loading.
-For example consider the following usecase:
+The idea behind the `Promise.asset` property is to make it easier to perform parallel loading.
+For example, the following code creates a dictionary of assets, and wait for all to load before proceeding:

 ```js
 let assets = {